 - Australian Institute for Disaster Resilience (AIDR) educational resources for teachers and students.

+The best place to shelter during a cyclone is in your own home.
+If you live in a caravan, tent or another dwelling that you are concerned about, you should make arrangements to stay with family, friends or accommodation providers in safer places.
 Evacuation is a last resort and will only be considered as a viable option if absolutely necessary.
 Residents should remain at home, make yourself secure and listen to the radio for updates.
 Always follow the advice of Emergency Services and the Tablelands Local Disaster Management Group who are working to protect your safety.

 Place of Refuge